david-beauchesne/FoodWeb-MultiStressors/fwms.md

 vulnerabilities in the St. Lawrence, we see that different driver combinations and food web topologies lead to different species vulnerability (Figure \ref{species}).
-Combinations of drivers may increase or dampen over effects on species sensitivity.
+Combinations of drivers may increase or dampen effects on species sensitivity.
 For instance, fisheries and climate combine to increase and decrease sensitivity of cod and shrimp, respectively (Figure \ref{species}).